Narendrasai007/Cell-Phones-and-Accessories-Sentiment-Analysis/README.md

 This is the main read me file which contains all the information about the porject that I have done for creating and deploying a Sentiment analysis and NLP model.

+The project was done using pysparks API in Python and the data was in json format that was dowloaded from amazon customer reviews. further the data cleaning and visualisation was done by using python pandas and mathpltlib libaray it was computed.